VP-MaxHax/Guestbook/README.md

     > `npm start`
 6. Setup the aws services on project root

+    > install cdk if you haven't already `npm install -g aws-cdk`.
+You can check installation with `cdk --version`.

+    > install AWS clien if you haven't already.
+You can check installation with `aws --version`.

     > `cdk bootstrap aws://<ACCOUNT_ID>/eu-north-1` (Replace <ACCOUNT_ID> with you own id)

     > `cdk deploy`